ImplFerris/pico-pico/src/thermistor/temperature/code.md

 ### Convert the Reference Temperature to Kelvin

-We define the reference temperature for the thermistor as 25°C. Since the B equation requires temperature in Kelvin, we convert this value once during initialization.
+We define the reference temperature for the thermistor as 25 °C. Since the B equation requires temperature in Kelvin, we convert this value once during initialization.
 This avoids repeating the conversion inside the loop.

 ```rust
 let ref_temp = celsius_to_kelvin(REF_TEMP);